Kaspiu/Kaspiu/README.md

 # Hello! 👋
 My name is Kacper, and I'm an 18-year-old.
-I've been coding since 2021.
+I've been programming since 2021.

 ## Languages
 - **Main Languages:** JavaScript, HTML, CSS